Edwin Frederick O'Brien: Archbishop of Baltimore

-As head of the nation's oldest diocese, O'Brien held the status of primus inter pares in the American hierarchy.
+As head of the nation's oldest archdioceses, O'Brien held the status of primus inter pares in the American hierarchy.
 Commenting on O'Brien's appointment, The Baltimore Sun said, "He has leapt from military airplanes, served in jungles during the Vietnam War and travelled extensively to current battle zones in Afghanistan and Iraq.
 From his working-class roots ... to the upper echelons of Catholic power—carrying a Christian message of peace and love to some of the world's worst war-torn terrain".
 Following his tour of the archdiocese, O'Brien lamented the amount of poverty and violence in Baltimore, saying, "I think anybody who wants to take a walk can find areas with very nice homes, well-kept lawns, good streets and sidewalks, and maybe 15 minutes later find themselves in a neighborhood that is just racked, torn apart, as if a war had just been fought."On June 29, 2008, Benedict XVI invested O'Brien with the pallium, a vestment worn by metropolitan bishops, at St. Peter's Basilica in Rome.
-In October 2008, O'Brien dedicated the Pope John Paul II Prayer Garden in Baltimore, which he called a "sanctuary in a suffering city," in downtown Baltimore.
+In October 2008, O'Brien dedicated the Pope John Paul II Prayer Garden in Baltimore, which he called a "sanctuary in a suffering city."
 O'Brien's three years and 11 months as archbishop was one of the briefest terms in Baltimore's history.
-His departure also marked the first time the see had been vacant since 1947.
+While archbishop, he was Grand Prior of the Middle Atlantic USA Lieutenancy of the Order of the Holy Sepulchre from 2007 to 2011.

+In October 2008, O'Brien released a letter to the archdiocese regarding alleged visions of the Virgin Mary by Gianna Talone Sullivan.
+A clinical psychologist, Sullivan had been claiming these messages since 1989.
+In 2004, she started holding meetings of her followers at a farm in Taneytown, Maryland, within the archdiocese.
+The Congregation for the Doctrine of the Faith at the Vatican had examined the situation and concluded that there were no supernatural communications.
+In his letter, O'Brien cautioned all Catholics involved with Sullivan that they were doing a disservice to the Catholic church by disseminating claims about her visions.